orstavik/variadic/README.md

 //The same iteration-twists written the "apply" way ar.push([7, 8, 9].slice(0, 8 - ar.length));

-//try to imagine a world were it is impossible to extract the loop of push()...
+//imagine the run-time were it is impossible to extract the loop of push().
+And no other means to add elements to arrays.
 ```

   2. **Loop consistency**.
 When we extract the loop, we see it.
 We see the state it contains, the `i` (the `position` and `deleteCount` in `splice()`).
 We can see how it iterates, step by step.
-Extraction **proves** that nothing outside the loop interacts with the state of the loop.
+And extraction **proves** that nothing outside the loop interacts with the state of the loop.
 This is *why* variadic "looks good".
 It's not the three `...` that are beautiful per se (e.g. people don't seem to fawn over `...` in plain English texts...).
 The purity that an independent loop iterates over a set of elements and apply the same function to all, that is *why* we can trust it to produce fewer side-effects, race-conditions, curveballs.
 That is why we trust `...`.
 That is why "good variadic" functions feel conceptually sound.

 3. **Debugability**.
 If you have a bug, then where is it?
 And why is it happening?
 Let's say that adding a set of nodes produce a set of callbacks.
 And that these callbacks in turn reads the state of the object with the variadic method.
 Now, if you want to debug these callbacks, you would like to step by step through the iteration that is around the inner action.
 If you get *a* bug in an automatic callback if you `push()` 5 elements to a weird list, then you likely want to a) extract the loop, b) step through it in devtools, c) look at the state at each point, d) follow the callbacks, until e) *before* the last step and inner action that triggers the bug.
 Then you understand what just happened and what you did.

 4. **Syntactic consistency**.
 JS is a language with a long tradition of *only* using "call" syntax to invoke functions.
 It was only with ES6 that the possibility to "apply"-invoke functions with `...` became available, and so all old functions can always be "call"ed.
-Furthermore, *many* JS developers also don't use, know or do not prefer spread.
+Furthermore, *many* JS developers also don't use, know or disfavor spread.
 We can label them "old-timers stuck in their old ways" or "newbies that must be shown the right path".
 But that doesn't detract from the fact that there are still many out there.
 The old-timers and newbies create precedent too, cause we assume others want to attract them.

    All this tradition, combined with the other three positive aspects listed above, they *all* make us assume that a JS function can *always* be used from "call".
 The soft syntactic rule is that *all functions can always be both called and applyed*.
 Including variadic functions.
 Thus, as a JS developer, you would expect that a variadic function can be used from "call", and thus you would expect that it has an extractable loop.
-Break that rule, and you make developers following this rule *guess wrong*.
+Break this traditioin, and you make lots of developers that follow this rule *guess wrong*.
 Making non-extractable variadic functions is breaking with tradition and inconsistent with established soft syntactic rules of JS.

 ## Anti-patterns

 Do you feel these things are difficult?
 Yeah..
 You are not alone!
-One week ago I actually googled "variadic" to see precisely what it meant, 'cause I only felt a pattern was off, and I didn't yet know exactly how (Although I should probably also mention that I have used and written variadic functions for a long time, so as to not pretend otherwise:).
+One week ago I actually googled "variadic" to see precisely what it meant, 'cause I only felt a pattern was off, and I didn't yet know exactly how (although I should probably also mention that I have used and written variadic functions for a long time, so as not to pretend otherwise:).
 These things are hard.
 Even the experts' experts make mistakes here.
 So.
 Let's take some comfort in that and look at the mistakes/anti-patterns that are legacy and even *still being added(!)* in the browsers.

 ## Anti-pattern: static-looking variadic method